nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 The |NCS| consists of a set of Git repositories.

 Every |NCS| release consists of a combination of these repositories at different revisions.
-The revision of each of those repositories is determined by the current revision of the main (or manifest) repository, `fw-nrfconnect-nrf`_.
+The revision of each of those repositories is determined by the current revision of the main (or manifest) repository, `sdk-nrf`_.

 .. note::
-   The latest state of development is on the master branch of the `fw-nrfconnect-nrf`_ repository.
+   The latest state of development is on the master branch of the `sdk-nrf`_ repository.
-   To ensure a usable state, the `fw-nrfconnect-nrf`_ repository defines the compatible states of the other repositories.
+   To ensure a usable state, the `sdk-nrf`_ repository defines the compatible states of the other repositories.
    However, this state is not necessarily tested.
    For a higher degree of quality assurance, check out a tagged release.

    Therefore, unless you are familiar with the development process, you should always work with a specific release of the |NCS|.

 To manage the combination of repositories and versions, the |NCS| uses :ref:`zephyr:west`.
-The main repository, `fw-nrfconnect-nrf`_, contains a `west manifest file`_, :file:`west.yml`, that determines the revision of all other repositories.
+The main repository, `sdk-nrf`_, contains a `west manifest file`_, :file:`west.yml`, that determines the revision of all other repositories.
-This means that fw-nrfconnect-nrf acts as the :ref:`manifest repository <zephyr:west-multi-repo>`, while the other repositories are project repositories.
+This means that sdk-nrf acts as the :ref:`manifest repository <zephyr:west-multi-repo>`, while the other repositories are project repositories.

 You can find additional information about the repository and development model in the :ref:`development model section <dev-model>`.